Opposite of DIGRESSION – 35 Antonyms With Sentence Examples

 Primary The lecture was filled with off-topic discussions, losing sight of the main points.
 The lecture focused only on the primary aspects, ensuring a clear and concise presentation.

-READ: Opposite of INDICTMENT - 35 Antonyms With Sentence Examples
+READ: Opposite of PRIMEVAL - 35 Antonyms With Sentence Examples

 Final Thoughts about Antonyms of DIGRESSION